-Over the past three decades, innovation in wind turbine design has led to significant cost reductions. is location-specific, which constitutes a significant limitation on its application.
+is location-specific, which constitutes a significant limitation on its application.
 Intermittency is the major problem with wind energy, as the wind does not blow continuously and the electrical output of wind power plants varies with fluctuating wind speeds.
 The predictability of wind speeds is also an issue, as fluctuations are very difficult to predict, even a few seconds in advance, especially in the case of wind gusts.
 Storage remains a notable problem for wind energy (as in the case of solar PV).
 The state of storage technology is discussed in a separate section, later in this TIR.
 Still, experience and detailed studies from many countries have shown that the integration of wind energy into energy systems poses no insurmountable technical barriers (IPCC, 2011).

 Onshore wind energy systems are relatively standard, whereas offshore wind energy technology is less well developed, and investment costs are generally higher.
 Onshore wind energy can be competitive with conventional energy sources, while offshore wind energy is currently relatively expensive.
 This is due to the comparatively less mature state of the latter technology, and because of the greater logistical challenges of maintaining and servicing offshore turbines (IPCC, 2011).
 (In this respect, they share similar maintenance challenges with turbines used in some ocean energy technologies.)
 Wind power can be distributed over existing networks when they are available nearby.
 However, for offshore wind and for remote onshore locations, existing transmission networks usually need to be extended.
-The distance from large population centers and energy consumers determines the amount of extension needed in the transmission network and the associated cost, and therefore varies from case to case.
+The distance from large population centers and energy consumers determines the amount of extension needed in the transmission network and the associated cost, and therefore varies from case came viable only in the 1970s, starting in onshore wind energy technologies are mature, having been in use for several years.